▶️ LISTEN TO THIS ARTICLE

 Not all chain-of-thought is the same.
 The variants differ meaningfully in cost, accuracy, and applicability.

 Zero-shot CoT is the simplest: append "Let's think step by step" to your prompt.
 No examples needed.
-It's the right starting point for most use cases.
-Cost: roughly 12x more tokens than a direct answer.
+It's a reasonable starting point for tasks with explicit reasoning structure, but it can use many more tokens than a direct answer.

-Few-shot CoT includes 4-8 worked examples with reasoning chains.
+Few-shot CoT includes worked examples with reasoning chains.
 More precise than zero-shot but requires crafting quality examples.
-Use it when you need domain-specific reasoning patterns.
-Cost: roughly 15x more tokens.
+Use it when you need domain-specific reasoning patterns and can afford the extra context.

-Self-consistency samples multiple reasoning paths (typically 5-40) and takes the majority vote.
-It pushed GSM8K from 56.9% to 74.4% on PaLM 540B.
-The accuracy gain is real but the cost is brutal: 40 samples means 40x the inference cost.
+Self-consistency samples multiple reasoning paths and takes the majority vote.
+The reported accuracy gain in the original setting was meaningful, but the cost is brutal because each sample is another inference.
 Use it only when accuracy matters more than budget.

 Tree of Thoughts explores reasoning branches with backtracking, using BFS or DFS search.
-It solved Game of 24 at 74% versus CoT's 4%.
+It reported large gains on Game of 24 in the original setting.
 Powerful for search and planning problems, but complex to implement and expensive to run.

 Chain of Draft, published in February 2025, might be the most practically useful variant.
 Instead of verbose reasoning, it generates minimalistic scratch-work notes.
-Result: 7.6% of CoT's tokens while matching or exceeding accuracy.
-On sports understanding with Claude 3.5 Sonnet, it cut tokens from 189 to 14 while improving accuracy from 93.2% to 97.3%.
-If you're using CoT today, this is likely the upgrade you should try first.
+Its paper reports major token savings in tested settings while preserving or improving accuracy.
+If you're using CoT today, this is a promising upgrade to test first.

 Chain of Verification generates an answer, then produces verification questions, answers them independently, and refines the original response.
-Meta AI's research showed it reduces factual hallucinations by 50-70%.
+Meta AI's research reported meaningful hallucination reductions in its setting.
 Best for knowledge-intensive tasks where getting it right matters more than speed.

 Reasoning Models Changed the Equation